 As a public body, we are committed to environmental sustainability and cutting our carbon emissions.
-Our Carbon Management Plan 2014-17 (CMP) sets out how we plan to do this.
+Our Environmental Strategy 2017-20 sets out how we plan to do this.

 Our Corporate Plan 2017-20 and our annual Business Plans commit us to continually improving the way in which we operate and deliver our services and to reducing our carbon emissions annually.

-The focus of our current Carbon Management Plan is to concentrate our efforts on reducing our carbon emissions primarily from travel and transport.
+The focus of our current Environmental Strategy is to concentrate our efforts on reducing our carbon emissions primarily from travel and transport.
 Travel is an essential part of our business, but also a significant part of our carbon footprint.
 How we plan to reduce our business travel carbon footprint is set out in our Travel Plan.